The Shrinking Church

 Triangles are the basic building block for human relationships.
 Triangles are when there are three people in a relationship.
 Triangles are neither good nor bad – they just are.
 Triangles sometimes have one person on the outside when the other two are strongly connected, causing tension.

 Believe it or not, bad meetings cause conflict!
 Boring, unproductive meetings are the primary killer of effective teams.
 There are many meeting concepts that work.
 Not having a meeting strategy is the source of conflict.
 Wasting the time of participants is the formula for dysfunction.
-Download my free report called “Conducting Power-Packed Meetings” HERE.
+Get my program “Conducting Power-Packed Meetings” at https://synervision.kartra.com/page/Meetings

-Get my free ebook, “Creating and Sustaining Healthy Teams: Preventing and Managing Team Conflict” HERE.
+Get my ebook, “Creating and Sustaining Healthy Teams: Preventing and Managing Team Conflict” HERE.

 Read about me on Forbes